Python-PyQt/PyQt-builder/doc/command_line_tools.rst

     This option can be used to specify a particular instance of :program:`qmake` to use.

-.. option:: --qmake-settings 'NAME += VALUE'
+.. option:: --qmake-setting 'NAME += VALUE'

     The setting will be added to any :program:`qmake` :file:`.pro` file that is created.
 This option may be given any number of times.